This page was last edited on October 12, 2023 at 11:38 am

-The purpose of the Foundation for a Smoke-Free World is to improve global health by ending smoking in this generation.
+The mission of the Foundation for a Smoke-Free World (“FSFW” or “Foundation”) is to end smoking in this generation.

 Our vision is a world in which combustible tobacco, other toxic forms of tobacco, and smoking-related death and disease are eliminated, and tobacco-dependent agriculture and economies are diversified.

 We are guided by the following fundamental values: